 Musculoskeletal Dry Needling BRISBANE

-It works by inserting a sterile, thin needle into the affected tissue.
-The hypersensitive area of the muscle tissue will elicit a “twitch response” and the muscle relaxes and resets the involved area.
-The needle may then be left in for a longer period of time to stimulate blood flow to the area and enhance the bodies natural healing response.
+The needle may then be left in for a longer period of time to stimulate blood flow to the area and enhance the body's natural healing response during your dry needling session.

-What are the benefits of Dry Needling?
+What are the benefits of Dry Needling treatment?

 -